Skip to main content Skip to navigation

 Round 2 is essentially the same as round 1, the main differences are that:

 • Participating specialties - not all specialties will enter round 2.
-About 75% of the PSRO-coordinated specialties do not participate in round 2 most years.
+About 75% of the PSRO-coordinated specialties participate in round 2 most years.
+The likelihood of each specialty participating, based on previous years, is published in the 'Planning your application' section of that specialty's page.

 • Applications and posts - there are usually fewer applicants and post numbers in round 2 for all specialties.
 The data tab of each specialty's page details numbers from previous years.